Undiscovered Path Home Undiscovered Path Home

 I’d recommend doing research on your specific race in advance and, if necessary, packing a lunch from your local grocery store – which will save you a significant amount of money.

 Pro tip: Formula 1 races have strict limits on what you can and cannot bring into the track.
 You will likely be limited on how much food and water you can bring.
-At the Hungaroring, they honestly didn’t care and hardly searched our bags – but other races might be strict.
+Check restrictions for your specific ticket in advance.

 Grand Prix Weekend: Where to Stay